sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

 This profile does not directly place any constraints on the placement of Claims in various tokens or response messages.
 Claims may be placed in any of the four tokens/response messages, unless explicitly specified otherwise.
 This allows for maximum flexibility and interoperability.

 ## Refresh Tokens
-OpenID Providers MAY issue refresh tokens to Clients; when used, refresh tokens MUST be one-time-use.
-Additionally, OpenID Providers MAY cryptographically bind refresh tokens to the specific Client instance (see also [[?OAuth2.1]], Section 6.1).
+OpenID Providers MAY issue Refresh Tokens to Clients; when used, Refresh Tokens MUST be one-time-use.
+Additionally, OpenID Providers MAY cryptographically bind Refresh Tokens to the specific Client instance (see also [[?OAuth2.1]], Section 6.1).

 ## UserInfo Endpoint
 OpenID Providers MUST support the UserInfo Endpoint and, at a minimum, the `sub` (subject) Claim.
 It is expected that the `sub` Claim will remain pseudonymous in Use Cases where obtaining personal information is not needed.

 Support for a UserInfo Endpoint is important for maximum Client implementation interoperability even if no additional End-User information is returned.
-Clients are not required to call the UserInfo Endpoint, but should not receive an error if they do.
+Clients are not required to call the UserInfo Endpoint, but SHOULD NOT receive an error if they do.

 In an example transaction, the Client sends a request to the UserInfo Endpoint like the following: